Glossary

 What is Cash Flow Analysis?

 Cash flow analysis involves examining the inflows and outflows of cash within a business to assess its liquidity, operational efficiency, and overall financial health.
-Unlike profit, which is a theoretical number susceptible to accounting interpretations and adjustments, cash flow is tangible and significantly impacts a business's viability.
+Unlike profit, which is a theoretical number susceptible to accounting interpretations and adjustments, cash flow is tangible and significantly impacts a business's cash flow viability.

 • Solvency and Liquidity: Cash flow analysis helps ensure that a business has enough liquid assets to meet its short-term liabilities.